Consciousness revisited

 https://www.worldnuclearreport.org/

 The safety of nuclear depends on a functioning society.
 The reactor needs a stable political environment so that it does not get physically attacked.
-It needs qualified personnel, supply of electric power for cooling from the grid when it’s shut down, access to spare parts, and constant attention in order to contain the risks involved.
+It needs qualified personnel, supply of electric power for cooling from the grid when it’s shut down, access to spare parts, and constant maintenance in order to contain the risks involved.
 A key element is the need for cooling.
 Fukushima was a loss-of-coolant accident (Chernobyl was not).
 At Fukushima the reactor was shut down when the earthquake struck, and the situation was under control.
 At shutdown, the core continues to produce heat at about 6% of previous power level, decaying rapidly.
 For a 3GW thermal reactor 6% would be 200MW, and all this heat must be taken away by pumps and heat exchangers.
 At Fukushima, the cooling was knocked out by the waves arriving some 45 minutes later.
 By this time, decay heat was way lower, but without adequate cooling, heat accumulated and the core melted, quite simply.
-All sorts of nasty stuff happens at high temperatures involving all kinds of chemistry, such as the emission of hydrogen which can accumulate and explode, as indeed it did at Fukushima.
+At high temperatures the water reacts with the Zirconium cladding of the fuel rods and releases hydrogen which can accumulate and explode, as indeed it did at Fukushima.

 This is how a PWR works:

 The fuel is uranium dioxide.
 Uranium is a metal, and so it can “rust” like Iron, and form a dioxide.
 This is pressed into pellets.
 The uranium is “enriched”, which means that the content of U235 has been raised from nature’s 0,7% to about 5% by an expensive process called – enrichment (you’ve heard about Iran’s centrifuges).
 The rest is U238.
 U235 is an alpha-emitter, so you can carry a new, unused fuel rod in your gloved hand, no problem.
 The fuel rods are then loaded into the core and control rods are removed and a neutron source is introduced.
 This starts the chain reaction, and soon an enormous amounts of neutrons are filling the reactor.
-A neutron hits a Uranium-235 nucleus which splits and emits more neutrons.
+When a neutron hits a Uranium-235 nucleus this can split and emit more neutrons.
 The neutrons are high energy (fast) when they are emitted, and strangely this means they are unlikely to cause fission.
-When they travel through the water coolant in the reactor they slow down (are moderated) by collisions with Hydrogen-atoms in the water, and with the reduced speed they cause fission.
+When they travel through the water coolant in the reactor they slow down (are moderated) by collisions with Hydrogen-atoms in the water, and at reduced speed they are far more likely to cause fission.
 The water is “normal” water – “light water”.
-Some reactors use heavy water which is an even better moderator, since it absorbs fewer neutrons; we say it has better neutron economy.
+Some reactors use heavy water which is an even better moderator, since it absorbs fewer neutrons; we say it has better neutron economy (water does two things: absorb (eat) neutrons, and slow them down.
+Heavy water hardly absorbs any, and so a reactor can run on unenriched uranium).

 The heat from fission (same process as a nuclear bomb..) is carried away by enormous amounts of circulating water at about 300 degrees and hundreds of bar of pressure, and the heat produces steam to drive a generator.
 Incidentally 300 degrees is far less than what is ideal as waste heat for industrial processes, and also contributes to poor thermal efficiency.
 Britain’s Magnox-design uses CO2 for cooling at 700 degrees, and has better efficiency for this reason.

-Over the year or two of operation fission products accumulate in the fuel rods.
+Over a year or two of operation fission products accumulate in the fuel rods.
 Among these we find some nasty characters like Cesium-137 and Strontium-90 with half-lives in tens of years (31 for C-137) and high levels of deadly gamma-radiation.
 We also find Plutonium-239, which is fissile and bomb material, and Plutonium-240 which is a neutron source and difficult to handle (it can set off a chain reaction).
 So the fuel rods are now deadly and also give off heat for a year or two.
 The longer the rods stay in the reactor, the more Pu-240 they contain, and the less suited they are for extraction of bomb-material Pu-239.
 Chernobyl’s RBMK was partly designed to allow for a fast cycle (weeks) in order to produce bomb material.
-After a year or two the fission products in the fuel rods slow down the reaction and it’s time to refuel; the reactor is then offline for refuelling and maintenance.
+After a year or two the accumulated fission products in the fuel rods slow down the reaction by absorbing neutrons and ruining the neutron economy, and it’s time to refuel; the reactor is then offline for refuelling and maintenance.

 The spent fuel rods are taken out in lead “coffins” or similar and placed in water pools.
 A few metres of water stop all radiation, and so there is no immediate danger when they are so protected.
 After cooling off, they can be stored in steel tanks while waiting for the permanent solution, see below.

-It is possible to dissolve the fuel in nitric acid – since they are metals – and then separate U from Pu etc, see PUREX on Wikipedia.
+To process the spent fuel it is possible to dissolve the fuel in nitric acid – since they are metals – and then separate U from Pu etc, see PUREX on Wikipedia.
 This is highly specialized and expensive and only a few plants exist in the world.
 Hence most spent fuel, still containing lots of U235, is sitting around in storage, mainly on the plant sites where they can be guarded.
 As the French have shown, you can take the reprocessed fuel and mix it with fresh UO2 to create MOX – mixed oxide fuel- to get more energy out of the spent fuel.
-This can only be done once, since the refining process is not precise enough, leading to build up of unwanted elements – neutron poisons that are hard to eliminate chemically.
+This can only be done once, since the chemical refining process is not precise enough, leading to build up of unwanted elements – neutron poisons that are hard to eliminate chemically.

 Everything nuclear is heavily regulated by the IAEA and the OECD NEA.
 This keeps risks under control and incurs a significant administrative overhead.
 The IAEA employs about 2500 people and is headquartered in Wien.